minqiaowang/on-premise-adg/failover-and-reinstate/failover-and-reinstate.md

   Protection Mode: MaxPerformance
   Members:
   orcl     - Primary database
-    orcl_nrt1d4 - Physical standby database (disabled)
+    orclstby - Physical standby database (disabled)
       ORA-16661: the standby database needs to be reinstated

 Fast-Start Failover:  Disabled

 Configuration Status:
-SUCCESS   (status updated 13 seconds ago)
+SUCCESS   (status updated 114 seconds ago)

 DGMGRL>
 ```

-Now, the primary is the on-premise database, and the standby database is disabled, which needs to be reinstated.
+Now, the primary is the back to the **ORCL** database, and the standby database is disabled, which needs to be reinstated.

 ## Step 3: Reinstate the previous primary database

-1. In cloud side(the previous primary), connect to sqlplus as sysdba, shutdown the database and startup mount before reinstating.
+1. In the previous primary side, connect to sqlplus as sysdba, shutdown the database and startup mount before reinstating.

 ```
-[oracle@dbstby ~]$ sqlplus / as sysdba
+[oracle@standby ~]$ sqlplus / as sysdba

 SQL*Plus: Release 19.0.0.0.0 - Production on Wed Feb 5 05:48:11 2020
 Version 19.7.0.0.0